upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 Credits to these tutorials and information sources for helping me make this tutorial.

+* [CYOA 101 by Dragon's Whore] (NSFW) – A huge tutorial on how to make Interactive CYOAs
 * [How to guide on making interactive CYOAs for a first time creator.
 (Reddit)] – This guide shows you how to upload your finished Interactive CYOAs to Neocities, which is also covered in *this* tutorial